mstksg/inCode/copy/entries/trie.md

 `TrieF` now represents, essentially, "one layer" of a `Trie`.

-There are now two paths we can go down: we can re-implement `Trie` in terms of `TrieF` (something that most tutorials and introductions do, using something like `Trie k v = Fix (TrieF k v)`), or we can think of `TrieF` as a "non-recursive view" into `Trie`.
-It's a way of *working* with `Trie a` *as if* it were a non-recursive data type.
-Specifically, in our case, it's a non-recursive view of a "single layer" of a `Trie`.
+`TrieF` contains all of the *structure* of a single layer of a `Trie`: it contains all of the "guts" of what makes a trie a trie, *except the recursion*.
+It allows us to work with a single layer of a trie, encapsulating the essential structure.
+Later on, we'll see that this means we sometimes don't even need the original (recursive) `Trie` at all, if we just care about the structure.

+For now, we'll use `TrieF` as a non-recursive "view" into a single layer of a `Trie`.
 We can do this because *recursion-schemes* gives combinators (called "recursion schemes") to abstract over common explicit recursion patterns.
 The key to using *recursion-schemes* is to recognize which combinators abstracts over the type of recursion you're using.
 You then give that combinator an algebra or a coalgebra (more on this later), and you're done!

 Learning how to use *recursion-schemes* effectively is basically picking the right recursion scheme that abstracts over the type of function you want to